SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Metrics for Scene Graph Generation

-\textbf{Recall$@K$ and mean Recall$@K$.} Recall$@K$ is first introduced for visual relationship detection (VRD) \cite{lu2016visual} and is further widely used to evaluate SGG methods.
+Recall$@K$ is first introduced for visual relationship detection~\cite{lu2016visual} and is further widely used to evaluate SGG methods.
 It calculates the fraction of ground truth triplets that appear in the top $K$ confident triplet predictions.
-Due to the long tail issue in the scene graph dataset such as Visual Genome \cite{krishna2017visual}, mean Recall$@K$ is proposed to evaluate the inference performance of SGG models for low-frequency predicates \cite{tang2019learning}.
-It computes the recall on each predicate category independently and takes their average.
-However, both Recall$@K$ and mean Recall$@K$ have limitations, as they critically compare the predicted triplet set with the ground truth triplet set and are thus sensitive to noise and bias in the dataset annotations, as illustrated in Fig.~\ref{fig:recall}.
+Due to the long tail issue in the scene graph datasets (\textit{e.g.}, Visual Genome~\cite{krishna2017visual}), mean Recall$@K$ is proposed to evaluate the performance of SGG models for low-frequency predicates~\cite{tang2019learning}.
+It computes Recall$@K$ on each predicate category independently and takes their average.
+However, both Recall$@K$ and mean Recall$@K$ have limitations since they strictly compare the predicted triplet set with the ground truth triplet set.
+Therefore, these metrics are not synonym-compatible and are sensitive to noise and bias in the dataset annotation.
+Furthermore, they cannot directly demonstrate the alignment between the entire scene graph and the image.